 In the study, the researchers list 4 things they say Protandim did— but nowhere in this list did I see the word “significant.”
 The omission of this word is huge because it could mean the effects observed might not necessarily be due to the supplement.

-Some may say I am nitpicking here, however the holy grail of scientific research are effects that are deemed “significant” —in other words, effects not due to random chance.
+Some may say I am nitpicking here, but the holy grail of scientific research are effects that are deemed “significant” —in other words, effects not due to random chance.
 The omission of the word “significant” reduces the importance of this study in my opinion.

 2009 Protandim Research